Eforen/FlowHS/KANBAN.md

 * [Main][No Project Loaded] Recent Files List

 ### v0.4
+* Scroll position of grid should be in store and should reflect the state of the store
+* On scroll the store should be updated
+* the scroll position being in the store should allow us to also put the width in the store
+* Have a timer that runs and action every so often.
+This action would take a mod position that is the opposite of everything in the case where we wanted to scroll left or up more than we could at that point in time.
+It uses this mod position to offset everything starting center point, all node positions, etc.
+* Fire an action on window resize that ensures that the current window area is within the bounds of the grid and makes the grid bigger if needed.
+* Middle or shift dragging the workspace scrolls the space by moving the center point as it exists in the store everything else about the grid size and true scroll  position are all handled by the store actions/mutations
 * [Editor] Brute Force Chip Tester (Truth Table Builder)
 * [BUG][Editor] Sometimes when moving mouse around quickly and letting go of button the drag does not stop